zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 Download the python code `cloudstorage.py` from the directory of [src](https://github.com/zhangzhics/CITS5503_Sem2/blob/master/Labs/src/cloudstorage.py) \
 Create a directory `rootdir` \
 Create a file in `rootdir` called `rootfile.txt` and write some content in it `1\n2\n3\n4\n5\n` \
-Create a second directory in rootdir called `subdir` and create another file `subfile.txt` with the same content as `rootfile.txt`.
+Create a second directory in rootdir called `subdir`, and in the `subdir` directory create another file `subfile.txt` with the same content as `rootfile.txt`.

 ### [2] Save to S3 by updating `cloudstorage.py`